theurbanforrest/olomana/README.md

 npm start
 ```

-App is now open on https://localhost:3000
+* App is now open on https://localhost:3000
+* Sign Up, Log In functions are connected to your Firebase project.
+You can see new users getting added in Authentication.
+* Adding a user also logs a record in your Real-Time Database (RTD).

+* /account and /home are only shown if you are logged in.
+Else you get redirected back to /login.
+* /admin shows a list of all users, pulled from the RTD.

-### Open Source
+### Mahalo Open Source!

 * create-react-app
 * react-router-dom
 * recompose
 * firebase
+*